forence/LeetCode/readme.md

 # Leetcode

 This is my first readme.

-LOL